discussion

 Our ability to love comes from God.
 We receive it by asking for it.
 The verse also states that our ability to recognize excellence comes from this request for love (v 10).
 Sincerity and fruit of righteousness are also results of this prayer.
 1 Thessalonians 3:12 also affirms that it is God who increases our love.

 Having mentioned his prayer for increased love in Philippians 1:9, he admonishes them to love in Philippians 2:2.
-So, again we see the easy two-step process for making disciples: Pray (v 1:9) and speak the words of the Father (v 2:2).
+So, again we see the easy two-step process for making disciples: Pray (v 1:9) and speak the words of the Father as Paul did in 2:2.
 You can imitate this two-step process for yourself and for others.

 In the New Covenant, we have been "discharged from the law" to "serve in newness of the spirit" (Rom 7:6-7).
 The subchapter titled "After Pentecost: From the Law to the Spirit" in the appendix explains this in great detail (subchapter A3).